The vision for Wings of Kilimanjaro is three-fold.

 Each spectating supporter that comes along for the hike still has to meet a minimum fund-raise amount (see the Events page for details).
 The funds raised by additional climbers will go to enhance the amount of positive impact we can do on the ground in Tanzania.

 NO!
 Paragliding is inherently a weather dependent sport and at these altitudes, weather is highly unpredictable and can change in minutes.
 Although no guarantee can be given that everyone will fly, years of weather data analysis tells us that we have the best possible opportunity to fly on the dates we have chosen.

-Even though Kilimanjaro is not a technical climb, a high level of fitness is required to successfully reach the peak (Uhuru, the highest summit on Kibo’s crater rim).
+Even though Kilimanjaro is not a technical climb, a high level of fitness is required to successfully reach Uhuru, the highest summit on Kibo’s crater rim.
 Remember that Kilimanjaro is the highest base camp to summit in the world and on average, 25% of climbers do not reach this point.

-So, break in your hiking boots and please start training now (physically and mentally) – our goal is for every pilot (and passenger) to reach the peak and launch from this magnificent mountain!
+So, break in your hiking boots and please start training now (physically and mentally) – our goal is for every WOK Team Member to reach the peak and launch from this magnificent mountain!